srinuneehaal/CaC-Patterns/docs/test-plan-suite.md

    - Log files for each stage (`plan-create.log`, `apply-create.log`, etc.).

 3. **Verification checklist**
 - Review `plan/masterplan.json` after each stage to confirm actions/ordering.
+- Optionally confirm `plan/masterplan.html` when `MASTER_PLAN_REPORT_ENABLED` is left on (default) to visualize counts and diffs.
 - Inspect emulator documents in `transaction_types_config` to ensure the persisted JSON aligns with the latest run.
    - Rerun the script to ensure idempotency (zero plan items for unchanged payloads).
    - Add or adjust sample files in `changedfiles/<scope>/<category>/` when reinforcing the coverage for new features.